SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

-**megaTinyCore note:** Only impacts users who reconfigure TCA0 and use RESTART commands or events as described.
+**megaTinyCore note:** Only impacts users who reconfigure TCA0 and use RESTART commands or events while the timer is counting down, a small crosssection of all users, and especally megaTinyCore users.
 Impacts every released part with a TCA as if July 2021.
+What I do not understand is why this is considered errata at all, as the datasheet for these parts says, of that command, *"The software can force a restart of the current waveform period by issuing a RESTART command.
+In this case, the counter, **direction**, and all compare outputs are set to '0'."*

 ### TCB - Timer/Counter B
 #### CCMP and CNT Registers Operate as 16-Bit Registers in 8-Bit PWM Mode